 - Leave my phone completely off when I have school time with my kids

-- Embrace the imperfection and chaos during school time
+- Embrace the imperfect and chaos during school time

-- Have enough time to relax and prepare for the next lesson.
+- Give myself enough time to relax and prepare for the next lessons.

 - Go to bed before 12 A.M., so I can wake up and be ready for the day